 The problem with this type of business model is that some great companies out there have incredibly pricey stocks.
-A single share of Google costs roughly $1,300 as of January 2020.
+A single share of a top tech company, for example, could cost thousands.
 So most small-time investors won’t even consider this as an option.

 Public works differently.
 With this platform, you invest what you can afford, rather than how much the total share costs.
 So, if you have $130 to invest (or perhaps just $30), then you can buy a slice of one share in Google.
 This way, you are investing in the companies you want without the limitation of a high entry barrier.